 LISINOPRIL (lyse IN oh pril) is an ACE inhibitor.
 This medicine is used to treat high blood pressure and heart failure.
 It is also used to protect the heart immediately after a heart attack.

 Take this medicine by mouth with a glass of water.
 Follow the directions on your prescription label.
 You may take this medicine with or without food.
+If it upsets your stomach, take it with food.
 Take your medicine at regular intervals.
-Do not stop taking this medicine except on the advice of your doctor or health care professional.
+Do not take it more often than directed.
+Do not stop taking except on your doctor's advice.

 Talk to your pediatrician regarding the use of this medicine in children.
 Special care may be needed.
 While this drug may be prescribed for children as young as 6 years of age for selected conditions, precautions do apply.

 Side effects that you should report to your doctor or health care professional as soon as possible:

 allergic reactions like skin rash, itching or hives, swelling of the hands, feet, face, lips, throat, or tongue

 signs and symptoms of kidney injury like trouble passing urine or change in the amount of urine